bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Session cookies are stored IN the server's memory, it uses a lot more resources than JSON web tokens, which are stateless.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

     Bcrypt "salts" and "hashes" passwords, which essentially reduces the number of passwords-by-second an attacker could "hash".